 Adam came home at 4.30pm having told work he wouldn’t be in for two weeks.
 We had decided after much discussion, as still nothing much was happening to leave our toddler with Mum overnight.
 By this point I had had the odd contraction but nothing to speak of.
 Adam went to the chip shop at about 6pm and was gone around 15 minutes.
 Things started happening while he was gone and by the time he came back, surges were strong and close together.
 I listened to Steph’s relaxation cd and kept moving and breathing.

 At 7pm I told Adam I wasn’t coping with the pain and felt like pushing.
 I went into the downstairs loo and took my trousers off so I think my instincts realised that birth was close.
 With hindsight we should have stayed at home but having a home birth wasn’t something either of us had talked about or particularly wanted so the obvious thing seemed to be to get in the car and go to the hospital.

-We bundled into the car, me on my knees on the front seat, facing backwards and hugging the headrest.
-As we got to the slip road to come off the duel carriage way we got stuck in traffic behind a broken down bus!
-I had 3 big surges all together and felt a burning sensation.
+So we bundled into the car, me on my knees on the front seat, facing backwards and hugging the headrest.
+As we got to the slip road to come off the A34 we stopped in traffic behind a broken down bus!
+I had 3 big surges all together and felt the burning sensation.
 I said to Adam ‘he’s coming, he’s coming!’
-Then ‘the heads out!’
-I just got my trousers down in time and Eliot just sort of fell out on the seat (which is ruined obviously).
-Adam was still driving so I shouted “Pull Over!!”
-Adam ran around to pick up the baby who had cried as soon as he’d hit the seat.
+And then ‘the heads out!’
+I just got my trousers down in time and Eliot was born on the seat.
+Adam was still driving so I shouted to pull over, which he did and ran around to pick up the baby who had cried as soon as he’d hit the seat.

-So I got my natural hypnobirth and my experience just shows how different two births can be.
-The power of the mind is a wonderful thing and finding someone like Steph, who can show you how to use it is equally as wonderful in my book!
+And my experience just shows how different two births can be.
+The power of the mind is a wonderful thing and finding someone who can show you how to use it is equally as wonderful in my book!
 X